-Foster Children and Youth
+Foster and Mobile Children and Youth

-As required by State law [Education Code §§ 42920-42925], Aspire Public Schools ensures that all educational decisions for foster youth shall be made to ensure that each foster pupil has the opportunity to meet the same academic achievement standards to which all pupils are held.
-For additional information concerning services for foster children and youth, please contact your school's main office.
+As required by State law [Education Code §§ 42920-42925; 48850-48859; 51225.1], Aspire Public Schools ensures that all educational decisions for foster youth shall be made to ensure that each foster pupil has the opportunity to meet the same academic achievement standards to which all pupils are held.
+Former juvenile court school students, a child of a military family, a currently migratory child, and a newcomer pupil, as defined, generally also have the following rights.